mitanshu7/mitanshu7.github.io/markdown/How_to_run_Jupyter_on_compute_node.md

 5. Select a port number between *8000* and *9999*, this is where we will be exposing our jupyter environment.
 Lets pick **8546**

 6. Now create a ssh-tunnel (from master-node to compute-node) into that node using your already ssh'ed terminal T1 using:

   `ssh -L 8546:localhost:8546 $USER:10.10.10.105`

   where *$USER* your username,

   and the ip address of nodes are `10.10.10.1XX` where `XX` is the node number.

 7. You are now logged in node05.
-You will see your conda envt already activated. now open jupyterlab/notebook using, `jupyter-lab --no-browser --port 8546`
+You will see your conda envt already activated. now open jupyterlab/notebook using:

+  `jupyter-lab --no-browser --port 8546`

 8. you will be shown a url of the nature